 So on that day God subdued Jabin the king of Canaan before the people of Israel.Judges 4:23

 She was a hero for playing an important role in defeating Israel’s enemy, but the methods she employed have made readers and commentators uncomfortable.
-She deceived Sisera by breaking cultural and social customs and her deception just doesn’t sit well with modern Christian readers and some scholars have not considered her a hero at all.
+She deceived Sisera by breaking cultural and social customs and her deception just doesn’t sit well with modern Christian readers.
+Some scholars have not considered her a hero at all.

 Most blessed of women be Jael, the wife of Heber the Kenite, of tent-dwelling women most blessed.Judges 5:24